Biking at Ohiopyle State Park

 The Yougiogheny River Trail is a portion of the

-Great Allegheny Passage which connects Pittsburgh, Pennsylvania, and Cumberland, Maryland.
 The flat, crushed limestone trail was once the rail bed for the Western Maryland Railroad.

-The trail is excellent for hiking, jogging, and cross-country skiing, and can be used to combine a bike ride or hike with some excellent wilderness trout fishing or hunting.
+The trail is excellent for hiking, jogging, and cross-country skiing; and can be used to combine a bike ride or hike with some excellent wilderness trout fishing or hunting.

 All motorized vehicles and equestrians are prohibited.